-- Projects identified subsequent to the Long Term Plan - Westport wastewater renewals of elements of the wastewater and sewerage systems to obtain renewal of resource consents \$2.24m. - Westport water trunk main connection to town \$1.65m. - Reefton water supply chlorination \$455,000. - An increase in the inflation rate applied to the Long Term Plan capital programme across the Three Waters activities \$171,000. - An additional \$300,000 for district revitalisation to be funded by DIA from TIF funding. - Offset by reductions from the Long Term Plan capital programme - Special purpose road bridge replacements taken out as not approved as part of the 2021-2024 Waka Kotahi/ NZTA programme \$1.65m. - Clocktower new HVAC system deferral \$306,000.
+- Projects identified subsequent to the Long Term Plan - Westport wastewater renewals of elements of the wastewater and sewerage systems to obtain renewal of resource consents \$2.24m. - Westport water trunk main upgrade into town \$1.65m. - Reefton water supply chlorination \$455,000. - An increase in the inflation rate applied to the Long Term Plan capital programme across the Three Waters activities \$171,000. - An additional \$300,000 for district revitalisation to be funded by TIF funding for the Pathways Project. - Offset by reductions from the Long Term Plan capital programme - Special purpose road bridge replacements taken out as not approved as part of the 2021-2024 Waka Kotahi/ NZTA programme \$1.65m. - Clocktower new HVAC system deferral \$306,000.